 1) Cover page including name(s), contact information, and proposal title

-2) Artist's statement of interest, describing the chosen theme, artistic media, coordination among the three wall panels, and including one or two appropriate examples of the artists' prior work, if any.
+2) Artist's statement of interest, describing the chosen theme, artistic media, and including one or two appropriate examples of the artists' prior work, if any.

-3) Conceptual design for each of the three wall areas.
+3) Conceptual design for the wall area.
 The design description shall include the materials, aesthetic choices, mounting, framing, and lighting considerations, technological features (if any), positive impact upon the visitor experience, and related thoughts that will help the review panel understand the proposed work.
 The description must include a conceptual rendering or some type of graphical visualization.

 4) Material durability, maintenance, environmental, and safety considerations applicable to both the installation phase and the completion phase of the project.

 The ONLY proposal material accepted for the review is the single 10-page PDF file.
-No additional material, hyperlinks, videos, etc., can be included at this time.Please note that if your proposal is selected to be among the “finalist” group, the review committee will invite you to give a 20 minute live presentation on January 18, 2019.
+No additional material, hyperlinks, videos, etc., can be included at this time.Please note that if your proposal is selected to be among the “finalist” group, the review committee will invite you to give a 20 minute live presentation at a date to be announced (late January or early February).
 The finalist live presentations may include video or other supporting information.

-The committtee that will review the proposals and select one to be installed is composed of:
+The committee that will review the proposals and select one to be installed is composed of:

-Abbie Richards - Faculty Senate chair and Department of Chemical and Biological Engineering faculty
+- Abbie Richards - Head of the Chemical and Biological Engineering Department